miadco/Hybrid-Identity-Enterprise-Administration/README.md

 ---

-This lab not only prepares you for real-world IAM and hybrid identity tasks—it demonstrates your ability to plan, build, secure, and recover enterprise systems in the cloud.
+This lab not only prepares for real-world IAM and hybrid identity tasks, it demonstrates ability to plan, build, secure, and recover enterprise systems in the cloud.

 ---